Financially reviewed by Patrick Flood, CFA.

 But where does the 4% rule come from?

-Financial planner William Bengen wanted to establish a withdrawal rate he could tell his clients so that they wouldn’t outlive their savings in retirement.
-Previously, advisors had used vague rules of thumb for withdrawal rates without any strong underlying math.
+Financial planner William Bengen wanted to establish a retirement withdrawal rate he could tell his clients so that they wouldn’t outlive their savings after retiring.
+Previously, advisors had used vague rules of thumb for retirement withdrawal rates without any strong underlying math.
 Bengen sought something more rigorous and robust to use with his own clients.
 Prior to becoming a CFP, Bengen was literally a rocket scientist, so he was well-suited for the task, and set out to do it himself.

 In 1994, through his research of modeling hypothetical retirements starting in 51 years between 1926 and 1976 and using real historical returns, he observed that 4% was the withdrawal rate at which no failures occurred when simulating possible outcomes for minimum-30-year periods.
 Thus, 4% was the maximum number that was deemed “safe.”
 His landmark paper appeared in the Journal of Financial Planning.
 You can find his book on Amazon here.